JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 While you can achieve this with [expected and actual interfaces](multiplatform-expect-actual.md), in this project, you will use [Koin](https://insert-koin.io/) to try dependency injection in Kotlin Multiplatform.

 1. Create an interface for database drivers.
-To do this, in the `shared/src/commonMain/kotlin` directory, create a directory with the name `com/jetbrains/spacetutorial/cache`(this will add the `cache` directory to the package).
+To do this, in the `shared/src/commonMain/kotlin/com/jetbrains/spacetutorial/` directory, create the `cache` directory.
 2. Create the `DatabaseDriverFactory` interface inside the `cache` directory:

    ```kotlin